-Solution worksheet poster (1 per session) Write the "beggars" that are listed on the board on the worksheet.
-Have the campers help you fill in what the beggars think they need (what they are begging for) and what Jesus offers them.
-(Example: the kid at school who gets picked on all the time □ begs for others to like him □ Jesus offers unconditional love, peace, and joy - no matter how others treat him; the kid who is picked last for a team □ begs for a sense of importance □ Jesus offers worth and identity in Himself as He has already chosen each of us through the love shown by the Cross; the kid who comes to school in old, ragged clothes because his family is poor □ begs for a feeling of hope □ Jesus offers an eternal hope that overcomes any situation.)
-Tie It Together We all have things we think we need in order to be happy.
+Worksheet - "Solution Worksheet" side (1 per camper) Give each camper a worksheet.
+Ask them to write down the "beggars" from the list on the dry erase board (from the previous activity.)
+Have the campers fill in what the beggars think they need (what they are begging for) and what Jesus offers them.
+(Example: the kid at school who gets picked on all the time □ begs for others to like him □ Jesus offers unconditional love, peace and joy no matter how others treat him; the kid who is picked last for a team □ begs for a sense of importance □ Jesus offers worth and identity in Himself as He has already chosen each of us through the love shown by the Cross; the kid who comes to school in old, ragged clothes because his family is poor □ begs for a feeling of hope □ Jesus offers an eternal hope that overcomes any situation.)
+Tie It Together

+We all have things we think we need in order to be happy.
 They may be things that make us happy, but they cannot change us and last forever.
 They cannot give us an everlasting joy and peace.
 Jesus' death and resurrection provides for us in a way that nothing of this world can do.
 Without Jesus, we are helpless and hopeless.
 When we believe and trust in Him, He gives us a new life.
 We will still go through hard things, and suffer in different ways, but these things do not make us helpless because we can trust that God is all that we need.
 He has given us life, joy and peace.
 Only Jesus can give us a hope and a purpose, or reason, for living.
-Restored Through Jesus
+Set Free!